microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-run-the-solution-in-azure/README.md

 * `App roles`: None.

-After creating this App Registration copy the app ID and modify the Manifest of the App Registration created to the [Management API](https://github.com/microsoft/Teams-Broadcast-Extension/blob/documentation/docs/how-to-run-the-solution-in-azure/app_registrations.md#how-to-setup-management-api-application-registration) adding the following property:
+After creating this App Registration copy the app ID and modify the Manifest of the App Registration created for the [Management API](https://github.com/microsoft/Teams-Broadcast-Extension/blob/documentation/docs/how-to-run-the-solution-in-azure/app_registrations.md#how-to-setup-management-api-application-registration) adding the following property:

 ```json
 "knownClientApplications": ["{{applicationId}}"]